 I see it all over the Bible and in the Jewish culture today.
 They’re pros at passing on family chronicles.
-The genealogy of Jesus isn’t just a fun fact to tickle our ears, but instead an important part of culture since before he came to earth.
-Each person played a part…
+The genealogy of Jesus isn’t just a fun fact to tickle our ears, but instead an essential part of culture since before he came to earth.
+Each person played a role…

 My great-grandma and her husband were devout Eastern Orthodox believers.
 They had icons in their home, which wasn’t uncommon during the Soviet Union.
 One day as she was gardening, she set her tool down and asked God to show Himself to her.
 From my grandma’s description, her mom got tired of religiosity.
 She needed to know if there was more to life.

 but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.
 Acts 1:8

 Right then and there, the Holy Spirit revealed Himself to her, baptizing her with tongues of fire.
 He showed her that Jesus was the only Way, Truth, and Life.
 Filled with Holy Spirit, she shared the Gospel with her kids (my grandma was one of six), and they all received Christ as their faithful Savior, getting filled and baptized by the Holy Spirit.
 But that’s not where it ended…

 Blessed are you when people hate you, when they exclude you and insult you and reject your name as evil, because of the Son of Man.
 Luke 6:22